 Figure 37b Statistical comparisons between the different estimates of ETo and ETa, respectively.
-A linear regression ( $y=6_1x+6_0$ ) was evaluated. $R^2$ explains the percentage of the variance in the dependent variable that the independent variables explain collectively.
+A linear regression ( $y=\beta_1x+\beta_0$ ) was evaluated. $R^2$ explains the percentage of the variance in the dependent variable that the independent variables explain collectively.

 This may apply to season 3 as well although faba bean does not get nearly as tall as sorghum.
 In season 3, the peaks and troughs were captured by both the approaches coinciding with the seasonal patterns.
 However, discrepancies in ETa\EB and ETa\EC is also significant and cannot be ignored in all the seasons.
 The differences may be slightly attributed to the differences in the footprints of the sensors of the two approaches.
 While the eddy covariance footprint is slightly larger and dynamic (due to the prevailing wind patterns), the footprint of energy balance components is essentially circular depending on the height of sensors, assuming the fact that in the energy balance approach only 1D energy fluxes are assumed.
-Nevertheless, the footprints should have been well within the cropped area.
-The assumption of energy balance component footprint to be circular may be also invalid because the sensible heat flux footprint follows the eddy covariance system footprint, and the sensible heat flux is a major component of the energy balance.
+Nevertheless, the footprint to be circular may be also invalid because the sensible heat flux footprint follows the eddy covariance system footprint, and the sensible heat flux is a major component of the energy balance.
 Nevertheless, A careful diagnosis of the energy balance approach (ETa\COR and ETa\EB) is recommended for this site.
 Looking at the fact that ETa\EB was nearly always larger than ETa\EC, one would be justified in thinking that ETa\EC underestimated ETa.
 The energy balance closure should be carefully examined.